Coats of arms of Karelia

 There are a gold crown and two silver arms, which are ready to attack on a red shield by Varangian model.
 Moreover the right (west) arm is put in armour and held a straight sword and the left (east) arm is protected with a hauberk and a sabre.
 A main idea of this coat of arms is a centuries-old relentless struggle between Sweden and Russia to possess a territory of Karelia.

-On 19th of March 1920 in Uhtua, the capital of independent Republic of Uhtua (a new name – Kalevala – the centre of national region) were established its own coat of arms and the flag.
-These national symbols of the Eastern Karelia were created by famous Finnish artist Akseli Gallen-Kallela.
+On March 29, 1920, the Provisional Government of the White Sea Karelia considered in Uhtua (a new name – Kalevala – the center of Karelian national region) the question of the state flag and coat of arms.
+The famous Finnish artist Akseli Gallen-Kallela, who presented the flag and coat of arms on May 25, 1920, became the author of the national symbols of Eastern Karelia.
 This coat of arms was in use till 1922 when Republic of Uhtua was defeated.
 Next time this coat of arms was emblem of the Eastern Karelia during a war 1941-1944.
 Today it is a symbol of the Karelian refugees in Finland.

 A shield by Varangian model – upper field is red, lower field is green.
 There are silver northern lights above of shield.
 There are broken silver fetters below of shield.The enraged black and gold bear tramples fetters and holds in its paws Karelian national chopper – vesuri.
 A bear was a sacred animal for ancient Karelians.
 Broken silver fetters means waiver of Russian colonial oppressing.